a-gubskiy/X.Bluesky/README.md

 ## Features

-- Post messages directly to Bluesky
+- Post text messages directly to Bluesky
-- Attach links to posts, allowing for page previews within the Bluesky feed
+- Attach images to posts with support for alt text
+- Add URLs to posts with automatic preview card generation
+- Specify post language settings
 - Authenticate with Bluesky using an identifier and password
+- Support for session management and reuse
-- Automatically generate tags, mentions and url cards
+- Automatically generate tags, mentions and URL cards
+- Customizable base URI for different Bluesky instances
+- Embed external content with rich preview cards

 ## Getting Started